repobee/repobee-feedback/README.md

 # repobee-feedback
 A [RepoBee](https://github.com/repobee/repobee) plugin that adds the `issue-feedback` command to RepoBee.
-It searches for files in student repos called `issue.md`, takes the first line of the file as a title and the rest as a body, and opens it as an issue on the associated student repo's issue tracker.
+It allows the user to specify a directory containing _issue files_.
+Issue files are simply markdown files in which the first line is taken to be the title of the issue, and the rest the body.
+The `issue-feedback` command looks for issue files called `<STUDENT_REPO_NAME>.md`, and opens them in the respective student repos.

-> **Important:** This plugin is highly experimental and only tested manually,
+> **Important:** This plugin is still in very early stages and may change
-> use with caution!
+> considerably over the coming weeks.

 ## Install
 As `repobee-feedback` is experimental, it is not on PyPi.
 You can install it